OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Older Android versions

 For some applications that support older versions of Android (e.g.: only used versions lower than Android 7.0 (API level 24)), bundling an up-to-date library may be the only option.
 Spongy Castle (a repackaged version of Bouncy Castle) is a common choice in these situations.
 Repackaging is necessary because Bouncy Castle is included in the Android SDK.
 The latest version of [Spongy Castle](https://rtyley.github.io/spongycastle/ "Spongy Castle") likely fixes issues encountered in the earlier versions of [Bouncy Castle](https://www.cvedetails.com/vulnerability-list/vendor_id-7637/Bouncycastle.html "CVE Details Bouncy Castle") that were included in Android.
 Note that the Bouncy Castle libraries packed with Android are often not as complete as their counterparts from the [legion of the Bouncy Castle](https://www.bouncycastle.org/java.html "Bouncy Castle in Java").
-Lastly: bear in mind that packing large libraries such as Spongy Castle will often lead to a multidexed Android application.

 ### Key Generation

-Android SDK provides mechanisms for specifying secure key generation and use.
+The Android SDK allows you to specify how a key should be generated, and under which circumstances it can be used.
 Android 6.0 (API level 23) introduced the `KeyGenParameterSpec` class that can be used to ensure the correct key usage in the application.

-Here's an example of using AES/CBC/PKCS7Padding on API 23+:
+The following example shows key generation for AES/CBC/PKCS7Padding on API 23+:

 ```java
 String keyAlias = "MySecretKey";